rockstor/rockstor-doc/update-channels/update_channels.rst

 Auto Updates
 ------------

-When enabled **auto update** checks for all system updates and installs them automatically on a daily basis.
+When enabled, **auto update** checks for all system updates and installs them automatically on a daily basis.
 This is the **recommended** setting when on the :ref:`stable_channel` only.
 If you are on the :ref:`testing_channel` it is not recommended to enable auto updates but instead to evaluate all updates prior to